Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: The SOMAnet architecture

-have been successfully employed in re-identification by reformulating the task as a binary classification problem \cite{li2014deepreid,Ahmed15}.
+Siamese networks have been successfully employed in re-identification by reformulating the task as a binary classification problem \cite{li2014deepreid,Ahmed15}.
 Because the input space of siamese networks is expanded from one image to two, complexity challenges arise when training such networks on large datasets.
 Space requirements increase as the square of the input images.
 Thus, it becomes infeasible to process the complete set of combinations during training time and one needs to select which image pair samples to use in order to have a balanced training set.
 In the case of pseudo-siamese networks, training resources must be spent in learning the convolution weights of each different input branch.
 This effectively makes the network wider in shallow layers.

 Our architecture does not suffer from these issues (Fig.~\ref{fig:final_network}).
-It computes a compact latent embedding space (in our case a $\mathbb{R}^{256}$ descriptor) which proved to be optimal for comparing images of people at a certain resolution.
-We thus use the network as a feature extractor, with linear space and time requirements.
+It computes a compact latent embedding space (in our case a $\mathbb{R}^{256}$ descriptor) and we thus use the network as a feature extractor, with linear space and time requirements.
 Given the descriptor, similarity distances are setup and evaluated to perform re-id, as explained in Sec.~\ref{sec:transfer} .